lorimccurry/Movies_Rotten_Tomatoes_cli_Capstone/doc/user_stories.md

 In order to create a library of my movies
 I want to be able to enter a new movie to my movie tracker

-Usage: ./movies add_movie "Title"
+Usage: ./movies add_movie -t "Title" -s "t/f" -o "t/f" -ws "t/f" -wo "t/f" -r num

 Acceptance criteria:
-* Asks for a movie title
+* User enters title and appropriate flags preceding necessary data
+  * -t : Title
+  * -s : Seen?
+  * -o : Own?
+  * -ws : Wishlist see?
+  * -wo : Wishlist own?
+  * -r : Rating number
 * A user is limited to select database list of movies
-* Prints a series of questions about the movie
-  -Seen?
-  -Own?
-  -Wishlist?
-  -Rating?
 * Shows user responses at end of data input and asks for confirmation
 </pre>
 ###2: View tracker library and sort/search data